-- All one-letter words ("A", "I", "S", "T") - Generally we've found it best in parsing business documents to simply ignore one letter words.
-"A" and "I" are not critical in counting as a words and can be miscounted since they frequently are used to itemize lists.
+- All one-letter words ("A", "I", "S", "T") - Generally we've found it best in parsing business documents to simply ignore one-letter words.
+"A" and "I" are not critical in counting as words and can be miscounted since they frequently are used to itemize lists.
 As with all word lists, your application might require modification.
-(For exmaple, if you're looking for CEO self-attribution, "I" becomes a critical word.)
+(For example, if you're looking for CEO self-attribution, "I" becomes a critical word.)

 - "DON" - more likely to be a name.

 - "WILL" - a component of our "strong modal" sentiment list

 - "AGAINST" - a component of our "negative" sentiment list